Senior Capstone Project

 Is it okay to use a project from my major as my Honors Senior Project?

 Yes!
 You can use a capstone project from another program as an Honors Senior Project if approved by Honors.
-If you do this, your project will be credited through the other program, but you must still complete the required Capstone steps, including filing your webform, presenting your work to the public, and publishing your results on CEDAR.
+If you do this, you will need to add 2 credits of work through HNRS 490 to your major program, and you must still complete the required Capstone steps, including filing your webform, presenting your work to the public, and publishing your results on CEDAR.
 Please contact capstone coordinator Julie Dugger (duggerj2@wwu.edu) to discuss your project plans.

 What if my major capstone is a group project?
 Will that still count as a capstone?